-A team of scientists has discovered an unusual trick for growing larger, more abundant crops: inserting a human gene related to obesity and fat mass into plants.
+A team of scientists has discovered an unusual trick for growing bigger, more abundant crops: inserting a human gene related to obesity and fat mass into plants.

-The union of potatoes with the human gene that codes for a fat regulatory protein called FTO it alters the genetic code to rapidly mass produce proteins.
+The union of potatoes with the human gene that codes for a fat regulatory protein called FTO alters the genetic code to rapidly mass-produce proteins.
 The result?
-Potatoes (and crops) larger than 50%.
-The team says this work could help tackle world hunger without increasing the impact on the climate.
+Potatoes (and crops) 50% larger.
+The team says this work could help tackle world hunger, without increasing the impact on the climate.

 "It was really a bold and bizarre idea," says Chuan He, a chemist at the University of Chicago and co-author of the study published in Nature Biotechnology .
 "To be honest, we also expected some catastrophic effects."